anyaevostinar/anyaevostinar.github.io/classes/201-f21/HW6.md

 * specify the file to be counted (you can assume that you'll always use the same `StopWords.txt`)
 * specify the number of words that should be in the word cloud (and you should let the user know if that number is too big given the file they chose)

-And then you should use `printWordCloudHTML` to print the associated HTML of the word cloud (you can see what you're word clouds look like at [here](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_intro), though it isn't as pretty as the normal ones).
+And then you should adapt `printWordCloudHTML` to print the associated HTML of the word cloud (you can see what you're word clouds look like at [here](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_intro), though it isn't as pretty as the normal ones).
-(If the text contains fewer than the specified number of non-stopwords, then the cloud should just use all the words, and if some words are tied, any method of tie-breaking is fine.)
+(If the text contains fewer than the specified number of non-stopwords, then the cloud can just use all the words or you can tell the user that they need to pick a smaller number, and if some words are tied, any method of tie-breaking is fine.)

 I've provided you with the text of the book Wuthering Heights, which you can use to ultimately test your word cloud maker, though I recommend you initially start with a smaller file.
 The starter code in WordCounter handles normalizing the words to lowercase and remove punctuation.